kamanashisroy/roopkotha/README.md

 Roopkotha
 =========

 This is gui library and a text editor.
 This library is built upon shotodol development environment.
-It consists of modules that enables document rendering and basic gui rendering in different platforms.
+It consists of modules that enable document rendering and basic gui rendering in different platforms.

 Dependencies
 ============

-You need to get the following prject sources,
+You need to get the following project sources,

 - [aroop](https://github.com/kamanashisroy/aroop)
 - [shotodol](https://github.com/kamanashisroy/shotodol)